bxt/wptemplates/README.md

 <!-- /EXAMPLES -->

-You will get an instance of Wptemplates::Soup which is an array of Wptemplates::Template and Wptemplates::Text.
+You will get an instance of Wptemplates::Soup which is an array of Wptemplates::Template, Wptemplates::Link and Wptemplates::Text.
 You can explore the AST with these methods:

 <!-- EXAMPLES:intro -->
     ast.templates.is_a?(Array) && ast.templates.length #=> 1